pie6k/codablejson/codablejson/README.md

 // All types, references, and circular dependencies preserved!
 ```

 Note: for classes to be automatically serialized, they need to have memberwise constructor (eg the same way like Swift `Codable` structs work).
-Read more about it [here](https://codableslib.com/docs/declarative-serialization/memberwise-constructor).
+Read more about it [here](https://codablejson.com/docs/declarative-serialization/memberwise-constructor).

 # Built-in Types

-Codables automatically handles JavaScript types that standard JSON cannot serialize:
+CodableJSON automatically handles JavaScript types that standard JSON cannot serialize:

 | JavaScript Type   | Example Output                                       |
 | ----------------- | ---------------------------------------------------- |